Viewing Tenant Account Information

 - In the inventory pane, click the Tenants node.

-- In the working area, view the number of tenant machines.
-Veeam Backup & Replication displays this information in the following columns:
+- In the working area, view information about tenant accounts.
+For each tenant account, Veeam Backup & Replication displays information in the following columns:

 - Backup Count — number of VMs that have backups created by tenant backup jobs.